ajdillhoff/personal-site/content/notes/object_detection.md

 A **region proposal** is defined by a four-tuple \\((r, c, h, w)\\) defining the top-left corner \\((r, c)\\) and the height and width \\((h, w)\\) of the region.
 The RoI pooling layer divides the window into a \\(H \times W\\) grid of sub-windows, where \\(H\\) and \\(W\\) are hyperparameters.
 A max pooling operation is applied to each sub-window to produce a fixed-size output.

+For more details on exactly how RoI pooling is implemented, see Kemal Erdem's [excellent blogpost](https://erdem.pl/2020/02/understanding-region-of-interest-ro-i-pooling).

 #### Training {#training}